mikolajkania/mikolajkania.github.io/_posts/2016-05-21-how-to-defend-against-server-side-request-forgery.md

 ---
 layout: post
-title: How to defend against a server side request forgery?
+title: What is and how to defend against a server side request forgery?
 tags:
 - server side request forgery
 - security